TheGiddyLimit/plutonium-addon-automation/CONTRIBUTING.md

 We organise on the [5etools Discord server](https://discord.gg/5etools).

-Although we will respond to issues and pull requests here, the easiest way to get a quick response or report minor typos/bugs is to message the **#plutonium-addon-automation** channel.
+Although we will respond to issues and pull requests here, the easiest way to get a quick response or report minor typos/bugs is to message the **#plutonium-general** channel.
 Come join us if you'd like to help out! (*Especially* join us if you plan to fill out a lot of data at once—helps avoid wasted effort.)

 ---